 You can try to go from one end of the sale to the other or you can pick an area on the route and just stick to it.
 I have personally never been able to do the entire route, but each year – I leave a little earlier and try to beat what I accomplished the year before.

-How long does the sale last?
+How long does the 127 Yard Sale last?

 It runs officially for 3 days – the first Friday, Saturday, and Sunday in August.
 Check their website for more accurate dates for each year.

 However, even though it technically only runs that weekend – a huge amount of vendors set up 1 to 2 weeks early.
 This is an event, y’all.
 The first year doing this sale, I didn’t know this.
 I saw the dates announced and I figured that those were the only dates any sales were going on.
 Boy, was I wrong!
 I learned real fast that vendors and shoppers alike are there way early, so if you’re looking for something particular – the early bird definitely gets the worm.
 In that same sentiment, the late ones get the deals.